Skip to main content

 Lost

-• Final Result - A successful Arbitration will trigger a debit from the Merchant back to the Cardholder.
+• Final Result - A successful Arbitration will trigger a debit from the Merchant back to the cardholder.

 Reversal